ThatCoolCoder/foss-rcas/README.md

 - Electrics simulation to optionally simulate battery drain.
     - apply this to other engine types too
 - make settings fileinput lineedit editable?
-- add a way to configure wind in-game (likely requires large reconfiguration of flightsettingsscreen - vertical tab menu with icons?)
+- add a way to configure wind in-game (likely requires large redesign of flightsettingsscreen - vertical tab menu with icons?)